gromacs/gromacs/docs/dev-manual/relocatable-binaries.rst

 The above logic to find the installation prefix is in ``src/gromacs/commandline/cmdlineprogramcontext.cpp``.
-Note that code that links to ``libgromacs`` can provide an alternative implementation for ``gmx::ProgramContextInterface`` for locating the data files, and is then fully responsible of the above considerations.
+Note that code that links to ``libgromacs`` can provide an alternative implementation for ``gmx::IProgramContext`` for locating the data files, and is then fully responsible of the above considerations.

 Information about the used data directories is printed into the console output